dickinsonre/ICMNewView/replit.md

 ### Frontend

 The frontend is built with React 18, TypeScript, and Vite, utilizing Wouter for routing and TanStack Query for server state management.
 UI components are developed using Shadcn/ui (Radix UI primitives) and styled with Tailwind CSS, adhering to Material Design 3 guidelines, including dark mode support.
 The typography uses Inter and JetBrains Mono fonts.

+**Layout:**
+- **Desktop (≥768px)**: Two-column design with 75% timeline (left) and 25% chat sidebar (right)
+- **Mobile (<768px)**: Tabbed interface with "Timeline" and "AI Chat" tabs for full-width views
-The layout features a two-column design with a main content area, a fixed-width chat sidebar, a responsive grid for feature cards, and a horizontally scrollable timeline.
+- Features responsive grid for feature cards and scrollable timeline
+- 4 AI chatbots with independent conversation histories and per-model loading states

 ### Backend